Professor, Project Director

 M.Sc.
-Helena Sandman’s research is on user centred emphatic design where she she uses architecture as an empowering tool striving for social sustainability.
+Helena Sandman’s research is on user centred emphatic design where she uses architecture as an empowering tool striving for social sustainability.
 Her fields of study are affordable housing and maternity ward design.
-She is founding member of Ukumbi NGO providing architecture as a means of development and a partner in Hollmén Reuter Sandman Architects Ltd. Helena has been teaching multidisciplinary student teams in project based slum upgrading since 2009 and is lecturing regularly world wide.
+She is founding member of Ukumbi NGO providing architecture as a means of development and a partner in Hollmén Reuter Sandman Architects Ltd. Helena has been teaching multidisciplinary student teams in project-based slum upgrading since 2009 and is lecturing regularly worldwide.

 Emphatic design Empowering architecture Labour ward Affordable housing